itay1313/frontenddogma.com/about/index.md

 ## 1. A Source

 Frontend Dogma aims to become a decent source for frontend development news and commentary.
-Not spectacular, but decent: The idea is to promote meaningful information, easy to consume ([per feed]({{ metadata.feed.path | url }}) and [through Twitter](https://twitter.com/frontenddogma)), supportive of authors and publishers with “do follow” links and friendly Twitter references.
+Not spectacular, but decent: The idea is to share meaningful information, easy to consume ([per feed]({{ metadata.feed.path | url }}) and [through Twitter](https://twitter.com/frontenddogma)), supportive of authors and publishers with “do follow” links and friendly Twitter references.

 ## 2. ▋ ▋▉▉▌▉